ec363/wet-lab-protocols/Molecular_Biology/TypeIIS/README.md

 - [] Check colonies if not done A above.
 B. Digest w [**enzyme**] that will give you unique restriction pattern for cloned plasmid (that’s different from input vector).
 Chosen enzyme —> [**Expected results.**]
 - [] Sequence w [**sequencing primers**] over any ligation sites.

+Housekeeping

-- [] Analyse sequences - sort minipreps (keep/discard).
+- [] Analyse sequences - sort minipreps (which to keep/discard).
-- [] Make sure plasmid is in correct strain for expression (eg. transform into T7 if IPTG induced construct).
+- [] Make sure plasmid is in correct strain for expression (eg. transform into B strains if construct requires T7 polymerase for transcription).
 - [] Make glycerol stocks.
+- [] Record existence of plasmid: in spreadsheet, record date, plasmid name, minipreps that sequenced correctly, miniprep chosen, glycerol stocks that exist and in which strains and in which box/location.

 ---